shidi1985/academic-kickstart/content/home/awards.md

 weight = 23

 +++
+2025 Paul W. and Valerie Klipsch Distinguished Professorship (This endowment was set up by Paul and Valerie Klipsch to reward outstanding faculty who have made significant contributions to graduating world-class engineers)

 2024 University Research Council Mid-Career Award (Awarded annually to one NMSU faculty member university-wide for exceptional research and creative scholarly accomplishments)